The best hot dog joint in every state

 Alabama: Wacked Out Weiner, Gulf Shores

-Originally opening in Foley in 2016, Wacked Out Weiner can now be found in several Alabama locations, as well as in Florida and Texas.
-There's a dog for every appetite, with single, double, and triple combos on offer, and you can take your pick from dozens of toppings, including homemade chili, sauerkraut, and mac 'n' cheese.
+Having originally opened in Foley in 2016, Wacked Out Weiner can now be found in five Alabama locations, as well as in Florida and Texas.
+There's a dog for every appetite, with single, double, and triple combos on offer.
+You can take your pick from dozens of toppings, including homemade chili, sauerkraut, and mac 'n' cheese.
 Customers consistently praise the friendly staff and tasty hot dogs.

 Alaska: International House of Hot Dogs, Anchorage